Military/National Security Space Activities

 The final FY2020 National Defense Authorization Act (NDAA) signed into law (P.L.
 116-92) by President Trump on December 20, 2019, created the Space Force as a sixth military service as part of the Air Force.
 It essentially renamed Air Force Space Command (AFSPC) as the Space Force.
 General Raymond became “Chief of Space Operations” rather than Commander of AFSPC.

 U.S. Space Command and U.S. Space Force are easily confused.
 Pursuant to the 1986 Goldwater-Nichols Act, the six military services (Army, Navy, Marine Corps, Air Force, Coast Guard and now Space Force) “organize, train and equip” (OTE) personnel.
 The personnel and equipment are available to 11 geographic and functional unified combatant commands that command and control military forces in peace and war.
-U.S. Space Command is one of those 11 unified combatant commands.
+U.S. Space Command is one of the 11 unified combatant commands.

 Space Force is new.
 In fact it is the first new U.S. military service since the Air Force was separated from the Army in 1947.
-Initially it was simply a renaming of AFSPC.
+Initially it was simply a renaming of Air Force Space Command.
 All 16,000 AFSPC personnel were assigned to the Space Force when President Trump signed the FY2020 NDAA into law, doing the same work they were doing in the years, months, weeks, days and hours before the bill was signed — designing, building, launching and operating satellites and performing other space-related functions to support military operations.

 On August 10, 2020, Space Force released its first Space Doctrine, another step in establishing its own identity.
 Raymond built the service from scratch and was determined to keep it small, agile, and digital.
-Saltzman is expected to continue that mantra.

 U.S. NATIONAL SECURITY SPACE POLICY

-The following summary of presidential space policies covers all space sectors for completeness.
 The most recent complete presidential National Space Policy was issued by Trump on December 9, 2020, superseding the Obama policy issued on June 28, 2010.
 Trump changed two sentences of the Obama policy in 2017 (see below), but the rest remained the same until the last few weeks of his administration.

 Biden-Harris Administration.
 On December, 1, 2021, Vice President Kamala Harris, as chair of the White House National Space Council, released a United States Space Priorities Framework in conjunction with the first meeting of the Space Council under her leadership.
 It covers all aspects of space policy, including national security.
 Biden released an Executive Order the same day expanding the membership and duties of the Council, which supersedes the two issued by Trump in 2017 and 2020.